Perth-Artifactory/tidyauth/README.md

 ## Configuration

 * Copy `config.json.example` to `config.json`
-* Add TidyHQ information, an easy way to get IDs is from `GET /contacts/me`
+* Add TidyHQ information, an easy way to get IDs is from `GET /contacts/me`.
+Use a trailing space in the name of a drink option to denote sugar free.
 * If you want this endpoint to check tokens set ["server"]["debug"] to `true`.
 Production instances should set this to `false`
 * Set your tokens.
 The server will warn you if you've left example tokens in the file.